 Fast forward 16 years and much revelation later and the Lord directed Mike to start the International House of Prayer in Kansas City, a 24/7 prayer ministry.
 Fast forward another 10 years to 2009 and IHOP had grown miraculously and now had over 1000 staff.
 Those same people who had asked Mike all those years ago about the meaning of the sign would come to visit and they would exclaim, “Mike, this is so exciting!
 Your dream is coming true!”
 And Mike would reply again and again with profundity that, I believe, echoes through eternity:

 Wow!
-This heart posture and the theology that undergirds it has totally rocked my world these last two years.
-It’s totally changed my life.
-I’ve realised that while I had heard this story before two years ago and thought it was cool and perhaps even said that I wanted to live like this, the truth is that the real dream of my heart was to be big and famous and well known and thought of as successful by these standards.
+This heart posture and the theology that undergirds it has totally rocked my world these last few months.
+I’ve been realising that while I had heard this story in the past and thought it was cool and perhaps even said that I wanted to live like this, the truth is that the real dream of my heart was to be big and famous and well known and thought of as successful by these standards.
 As I’ve been pondering my life I’ve been realising: I don’t think God evaluates us as successful by these standards at all and yet the vast majority of Christians I know are evaluating themselves, their success and worth by them, by the exact same standards that the world judges – if what you’re doing with your life is big, money making and/or impacting lots of people then you are successful.

 Matthew 25:21 describes Jesus rewarding His people on the day He returns.
-Jesus says, ‘Well done, good and faithful servant; you were faithful over a few things, I will make you ruler over many things.
+He says, ‘Well done, good and faithful servant; you were faithful over a few things, I will make you ruler over many things.
 Enter into the joy of your lord.’
 There are three things in this verse that Jesus commends on that day.
 GOOD.
 FAITHFUL.
-HUMBLE.
+HUMBLE (servant hearted).
 Could it be that this is actually the definition of success by God’s standard?
-Good meaning that you were obedient to what the Lord told you to do, faithful meaning that you did it faithfully and humble meaning that you did it unto the good of others not only the good of yourself.
+Good meaning that you were obedient to what the Lord told you to do.
+Faithful meaning that you did it faithfully.
+Humble meaning that you did it unto the good of others not only the good of yourself.